jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 ### A pattern language for your application core
 In the [architecture of Jexxa](https://jexxa-projects.github.io/Jexxa/jexxa_architecture.html) we describe that Jexxa does not require any special annotations.
 Main reason is that framework related annotations can tightly couple your application core to a specific technology stack.
 Therefore, framework specific annotations should not be used within the application core.

-On the other side you can use annotations as pure meta-information within your developing teams, especially to make a so called __pattern language__ explicit.
+On the other side you can use annotations as pure meta-information within your developing teams, especially to make a so-called __pattern language__ explicit.
 The pattern language is part of the micro architecture of an application and allows your developers to quickly navigate through the source code.
 Instead of reading and understanding the source code again and again, a developer can navigate through the code based on these patterns.
 For example if the application uses the pattern language of DDD, and you have to change the business logic of your application core the corresponding code must be within an `Aggregate`.
 So you can directly navigate to the `Aggregate` and skip all remaining elements.

 Even if you not use the pattern language of DDD, the developers typically used some patterns to implement the application.
 To make these patterns explicit, I strongly recommend annotating all classes within the application core with their corresponding element of the pattern language.
 Classes that cannot be assigned to a specific element typically violate some design principles such as the single responsibility principle.
 In case of a durable software system, you will get the following advantages: